chainwayxyz/clementine-cli/docs/withdraw.md

 ```

 > [!NOTE]
-> You'll notice the address in the transaction prompt matches your signer address but lacks the `wit` prefix.
+> You'll notice the address used in the command above matches your signer address but lacks the `wit` prefix.
 This is intentional—the prefix is only needed for Clementine-specific operations, whereas regular transactions use the address in its standard form.
 > [!IMPORTANT]
 > If your wallet cannot send exactly 330 sats, you may want to send a higher amount.
 Be sure to update the config to match the amount you actually sent before proceeding.